ivanjermakov/transliteration/README.md

-# transliterator
+# transliteration
-Simple Java-based transliterator
+Simple Java-based transliterator (currently from russian to english and vise versa)